What is bereavement?

 - Focus on little else but your loved one’s death

-- Extreme focus on reminders of the loved one or avoidance of reminders
+- Extreme focus on the things that remind you of your loved one or complete avoidance

 - Difficulties accepting the death

 - Lack of trust in others

 - Inability to enjoy life or think back on the positive experiences with your loved one